 Daniele Zambon

-The focus of my research is graph representation learning, learning in non-stationary environments, and graph stream processing.
+The focus of my research is graph representation learning, learning in non-stationary environments, and time series analysis.

 name.surname@usi.ch